Brian-E-Nguyen/The-Web-Developer-Bootcamp/22-Backend-Basics/README.md

 There are two important parts in every response

 1. The __body__ of the response.
-That's like the payload of the response that is beign sent back (HTML, CSS, JS)
+That's like the payload of the response that is being sent back (HTML, CSS, JS)

 ![img6](https://github.com/Brian-E-Nguyen/The-Web-Developer-Bootcamp/blob/22-Backend-Basics/22-Backend-Basics/img-for-notes/img6.jpg?raw=true)